goberfelfe/Gobers-Tinkerpad/README.md

 ![Case for Gober's Tinkerpad.](Assets/case2.png)

 # Firmware
-I haven't started the firmware yet, but I will use QMK or kmk depending on if my computer supports virtualization or not.
+I haven't started the firmware yet, but I will use kmk.

 # BOM
 Materials I used: